anan0110692/GeoAI-FoundGen/README.md

 ```bash
 <root_dir>/Results/FLAIR/dummy_DA/FLAIR_lists.pkl
 ```

 3. Run the desired evaluation cell.

+*4. Optionally, you can experiment with our pre-trained models as described in the 4th section in the notebook.*

 ### Pre-trained parameters
-Pre-trained parameters can be downloaded from [C2Seg-AV](https://sharedby.blomp.com/gri25h), [FLAIR](https://sharedby.blomp.com/rKtw6x).
-Each dataset includes one `.pkl` file contains a list of pre-trained models  , with a length equal to the number of runs (10).
-To start the download please, enter the following email address github.gatafiles@gmail.com
+Pre-trained parameters can be downloaded from [Hugging Face](https://huggingface.co/anan1966752/GeoAI-FoundGen_models_pt).

 ## Acknowledgements